therealPaulPlay/PlaySocketJS/README.md

 ### Methods

 - `init()`: Initialize the WebSocket connection – Returns Promise (async) which resolves with the client's ID
-- `createRoom(initialStorage?: object, maxSize?: number)`: Create a new room and become host – Returns Promise (async) which resolves with the room ID.
+- `createRoom(initialStorage?: object, size?: number)`: Create a new room and become host – Returns Promise (async) which resolves with the room ID.
 The room participant maximum is 100
 - `joinRoom(hostId: string)`: Join an existing room – Returns Promise (async)
 - `destroy()`: Use this to leave a room and close the connection
 - `updateStorage(key: string, type: 'set' | 'array-add' | 'array-add-unique' | 'array-remove-matching' | 'array-update-matching', value: any, updateValue?: any)`: Update a key in the shared storage (max.
 100 keys).
 Array operation types allow for conflict-free simultaneous array updates.
 For '-matching' operations, value becomes the value to match, and updateValue the replacement.